15 Things To Do In Odessa, Texas That You Didn't Know - Karta.com

 The Odessa Spire is a striking and modern architectural feature.
 Rising 300 feet into the sky, this impressive structure was installed as a symbol of growth and progress in the city.
 Designed by sculptor Rodney Ray Rogers, the Odessa Spire is one of the tallest freestanding sculptures in the region and has become a landmark for the community.

 The construction of the Odessa Spire was part of a broader effort to enhance public spaces and beautify the area.
-Funded by private donations and city support, the project was completed in 2001 and has since been embraced as a symbol of pride for Odessa.
+Funded by private donations and city support, the project was completed in 2001 and has since been embraced as a symbol of pride.
 The spire not only serves as an artistic statement but also reflects Odessa’s aspirations for the future.

 12. Historic White-Pool House